the-scouts/por/sphinx_source/chapter-5.rst

 ----------------------------------------------------------
 a.
 No individual aged 18 or over may be permitted to undertake any role or responsibilities within Scouting until the appropriate enquiries have been made.
 The enquiries must include a Personal Enquiry to Headquarters, and certain roles require a criminal records disclosure check as part of the Personal Enquiry process (see the Safeguarding Policy and POR: The Appointment Process).

 b.
-A Personal Enquiry (including where relevant a criminal records disclosure check) will always be required for any person aged 18 or over who meets any of the following criteria: :sup:`sv`
+A Personal Enquiry (including where relevant a criminal records disclosure check) will always be required for any person aged 18 or over who meets **any** of the following criteria: :sup:`sv`

-   *  wishes to become a Member or Associate member (for members of Scout Network - see 5.19m below); or
+   * wishes to become a Member or Associate member (for members of Scout Network -- see 5.19m below); or
    * will be a member of an Executive Committee; or
    * will be assisting with overnight activities (including Nights Away); or
    * may be helping out once a week (or on four occasions in a thirty day period) or more frequently; or
    * will have unsupervised access to young people.

 c.
-For the purposes of 5.19b above "unsupervised" means not being within sight and hearing of another adult who holds a valid criminal records disclosure check.
+For the purposes of 5.19b above 'unsupervised' means not being within sight and hearing of another adult who holds a valid criminal records disclosure check.

 d.
 A person who requires a Personal Enquiry under 5.19(b) above (including where relevant a criminal records disclosure check) and who does not have an active role on Compass must be registered on Compass as an Occasional Helper.
 Occasional Helpers are not entitled to membership status or member benefits (including certain insurances -- see the Unity web site) and the recording on Compass is only provided to enable the Personal Enquiry and criminal records disclosure checks to be conducted. :sup:`sv`